King's Valley: Gameplay

-Versions

-In 1998, King's Valley was included in the Konami Antiques MSX Collection Vol. 3 compilation for the PlayStation, and later in the Ultra Pack for the Saturn.
-In 2002, a mobile version of the game was released.
-Despite the original MSX version being published in Europe, none of the re-releases were released outside of Japan.
-There is an unofficial port of the game for the ZX Spectrum, created in 2009 by Retro Works.
-There is also a version for the MSX on floppy disks, containing 60 levels instead of 15 and a level editor.
-This version is included in the Konami Game Collection Vol. 1 compilation.

 Reviews

 The MSX User magazine considered King's Valley one of the best platformer games available for MSX, as in their view, careful planning and quick thinking are necessary to achieve success.
 The critic from the Japanese magazine MSX Magazine also found the game well-balanced in difficulty and engaging due to the need to carefully plan one's actions.
 What MSX? also praised the graphics and sound effects, noting that they "utilise MSX's capabilities brilliantly".
 MSX Extra reviewer complained that in some moments, the main character lacks speed of movement, especially when pursued by fast blue mummies, which greatly complicate the gameplay.